Merrell All Out Crush Review Facts

 The price point for the Merrell All Out Crush is very fair with initial manufacturer retail pricing floating at the $100 mark.
 The price for these shoes has dropped since their debut and can be found for even less, making the value and desire to pick these sneakers up even more appealing.

 The Merrell All Out Crush is very flexible whether it intended to be or not.
-The perforated mesh material is very flexible while the TPU overlays provides structure.
-The combination of the materials make the Merrell All Out Crush very sturdy but also very flexible at the same time.
-The amount of separation of the 5 millimeter lugs found on the outsole allows for even more flexibility.
+The perforated mesh material is very flexible while the TPU overlays provide structure.
+The combination of the materials makes the Merrell All Out Crush very sturdy but also very flexible at the same time.
+The amount of separation of the 5-millimeter lugs found on the outsole allows for even more flexibility.

-The idea behind the Merrell All Out Crush was to create a shoe that was low profile, light, agile, and fast, so the 6 millimeter drop that this shoe has supports the overall ideology of mimicking a barefoot
+The idea behind the Merrell All Out Crush was to create a shoe that was low profile, light, agile, and fast, so the 6-millimeter drop that Unify has supports the overall ideology of mimicking a barefoot

 TrailProtect protection plate